Why you need to take the Recreational Trailer Safety Course

 Yardstick Training is a Canadian company with offices across Canada (Calgary, Edmonton, Toronto and Ottawa) that delivers industry safety training.
 The recreational trailer course is one of the courses delivered online.
 Greg Britton is the general manager in the safety sector with Yardstick Training, the company responsible for the National Trailer Safety Institute.
 He said, “Our trailer safety courses bring together the best in online training development and are informed by trusted subject matter experts from ArrKann Trailer & RV.
 Whether you’ve been RVing or transporting your recreational boats, quads and dirtbikes for years or are just getting ready for your first summer camping season, this is a fantastic resource to help you do so safely.”

-Specifications must be checked
+RV specifications must be checked

 My current rig is a pull-behind trailer and a one-ton pickup with a G.V.W.R.
 (Gross Vehicle Weight Rating) of 5,217 kilograms (11,500 pounds) and a towing capacity of 7,954 kilograms (17,500 pounds).
 My trailer is rated for 4,443 kilograms (9,975 pounds), leaving me plenty of room to travel with loaded freshwater tanks and cast-iron Dutch ovens.
-Because my vehicle capacity is much more than the weight of my trailer, I have adopted a “set-it-and-forget-it” kind of mentality, and I haven’t paid much attention to the critical issue of G.V.W.R.
+Since my vehicle capacity is much more than the weight of my trailer, I have adopted a “set-it-and-forget-it” kind of mentality, and I haven’t paid much attention to the critical issue of G.V.W.R.

 This mindset was the source of my poor initial score on the test, thinking I had these towing skills locked down.
 I was reminded about G.V.W.R. and checked my truck and trailer statistics.
 I was unable to find the information about maximum pull weights for my vehicle in the owner’s manual and was directed to the manufacturer’s trailer towing website.
 From there, I downloaded a comprehensive document that described in detail trailer towing options based on vehicle standard and optional equipment.
 My rig was well within the recommended limits, but it was good to be reminded that these limits exist and that operators must remain within them for safety sake.